DataDog/integrations-core/ambari/README.md

 ### Service Checks

-If service status collection is enabled with `collect_service_status` this integration will collect the status of each installed service with the following mapping:
+If service status collection is enabled with `collect_service_status` this integration will collect the status of each installed service with the following mapping found in `common.py`

-    * INIT: OK
-    * INSTALLING: OK
-    * INSTALLED: OK
-    * STARTING: OK
-    * STARTED: OK
-    * STOPPING:	WARNING
-    * UNINSTALLING: WARNING
-    * UPGRADING: WARNING
-    * MAINTENANCE: WARNING
-    * INSTALL_FAILED: WARNING
-    * UNINSTALLED: CRITICAL
-    * WIPING_OUT: CRITICAL
-    * UNKNOWN: CRITICAL

 ### Events